westeras/nomad-spark/docs/cluster-overview.md

 # Cluster Manager Types

-The system currently supports several cluster managers:
+The system currently supports four cluster managers:

 * [Standalone](spark-standalone.html) -- a simple cluster manager included with Spark that makes it easy to set up a cluster.